-England did not do much better, but 46 by Bobby Abel from the top of the order and 32 by Arnold Fothergill from No 11 carried them to a lead of 64.
-Fothergill followed it up with four wickets to restrict the home side to 129 in the second innings, and England triumphed by eight wickets within two days.
+England did not do much better, but 46 by Bobby Abel from the top of the order and 32 by Arnold Fothergill from No. 11 carried them to a lead of 64.
+Fothergill followed it up with 4 wickets to restrict the home side to 129 in the second innings, and England triumphed by 8 wickets within two days.

 The game now acknowledged as the second Test, was played from March 25 at Cape Town.
 Unfortunately, at Johannesburg the captain went down with enteric fever, and Monty Bowden of Surrey led the side.

 That peerless professional Bobby Abel was once again among runs, scoring 120 as the hosts batted almost all through the first day to compile 292.
-Gobo Ashley, left-arm medium pacer from Cape Colony, played his only Test match and captured seven wickets.
+Gobo Ashley, left-arm medium pacer from Cape Colony, played his only Test and captured 7 wickets.

-By the end of the first day, Fothergill had already made a dent into the South African batting and the hosts retired at two for one.
+By the end of the first day, Fothergill had already made a dent into the South African batting and the hosts retired at 2 for 1.

 In those early days he was played chiefly for his fielding, his quickness and energy making him from the first a special favourite with the crowds at Old Trafford